GustavoTheChamp/Image-Vault-Cloud-Final-Project/README.md

 # This is a Photo Vault Project

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-In the back-end I'm using SupaBase as my cloud storage for users.
+In the back-end, I'm using SupaBase as my cloud storage for users.
+Users log in and then get a magic link in their email.
+Then they can add images or videos of what they want to save to the cloud.

 ## Available Scripts